rcosta358/liquidjava-tutorial/README.md

 ### Important!

 Currently, **only one error is reported at a time**, so an error might not be reported if another one is present!
 In each part of the tutorial, **make sure to fix all errors before moving on to the next one**.
-Also, if you think the extension isn't working correctly, try restarting the extension the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and selecting `Developer: Restart Extension Host`.
+Also, if you think the extension isn't working correctly, try restarting the extension with the command palette (`Cmd+Shift+P` or `Ctrl+Shift+P`) and selecting `Developer: Restart Extension Host`.

 ## Tutorial